Center for Sponsored Coastal Ocean Research-Coastal Ocean Program (11.478)

 Renewals

 By negotiation with the CSOR/COP Office.
-Multi- year awards of one to three years may be approved.
+Multi- year awards of two to five years may be approved.
 Once awarded, multi- year projects will not compete for funding in subsequent years.
 Funding for multi-year projects beyond the first year is contingent upon the availability of program funds in subsequent fiscal years, and the extent to which the recipient meets project objectives and reporting requirements.
 Renewal of an award to increase funding or extend the period of performance is at the sole discretion of the Department.

 Recipients and subrecipients that are State and local governments, institutions of higher education or other nonprofit organizations shall be subject to the audit requirements contained in the Single Audit Act Amendments of 1996 (3 U.S.C.
 7501-7507) and revised OMB Circular No. A-133.
+Commercial organizations shall be subject to the audit requirements as stipulated in the award document.

 Records